 Initial lease term will be for 12 months.
-However, in order to provide opportunity for greater range opportunities for HUD-VASH voucher holders, initial leases may be for periods of less than 12 months.
-The HUD Secretary has waived 24 CFR §982.309(a)(2)(ii).
+However, in order to provide opportunity a greater range of opportunities for HUD-VASH voucher holders, initial leases may be for periods of less than 12 months.
+The HUD Secretary has waived 24 CFR g982.309(a)(2)(ii).

-J. Units on Grounds of a Medical, Mental or Similar Public or Private Institution
+J. Medical, Mental or Similar Public or Private Institution Units